ti3r/woutly-android/README.md

 ## Use Case

 John's goal is to lose 50 pounds.
 He sets his goal into the application and along the way he will be incentivized for his hard work.
-After a tough workout, he adds his workout into the application and instantly receives a complementary product from a nearby store (or one of the many other rewards and products available in the database).
+While at the gym, he adds his workout into the application and instantly receives a complementary product from a nearby store (or one of the many other rewards and products available in the database).

 ## Rewards